-In this quick article we'll show you how to setup a dynamic link between Premiere Pro and After Effects.
+A guide to setting up a dynamic link between Premiere Pro and After Effects.

 The role of a video editor is constantly growing.
 In addition to cutting together footage, great editors also need to be able to do a whole host of things previously designated to an animation department.
 Fortunately, you can connect Adobe Premiere Pro and After Effects through a nifty feature called Dynamic Links.
 If you're an editor looking to implement motion design into your Premiere Pro sequences Dynamic Links are going to be your new best friend.